saezlab/cosmosR/README.md

 //!\\ The tutorial.pdf is curently based on the paper version of CARNIVAL, which is the preprint version: https://github.com/saezlab/CARNIVAL/tree/package_paper_version
-Check the Tutorial.pdf (or click [here](https://github.com/saezlab/COSMOS/blob/master/Tutorial.pdf)) file in the root github folder to have an example of running COSMOS with from TF, kinase, phosphatase activities and metabolite abundances.
-You need to download [this](https://github.com/saezlab/COSMOS/releases/tag/v0.1) release to run the current version of the tutorial.
-This version is obsolete.

 ## Access

 The meta PKN used with the biorXiv version of COSMOS is available [here](http://metapkn.omnipathdb.org/).

-An updated meta PKN is available with the package (using load_meta_pkn() in R)
+An updated meta PKN is available with the package (using meta_network in R)

 ## Citation
-If you use cosmos for your research please cite the [original publication](https://www.embopress.org/doi/full/10.15252/msb.20209730):
+If you use cosmosR for your research please cite the [original publication](https://www.embopress.org/doi/full/10.15252/msb.20209730):

 > Dugourd A, Kuppe C, Sciacovelli M, Gjerga E, Gabor A, Emdal KB, Vieira V, Bekker-Jensen DB, Kranz J, Bindels EMJ, Jesper V Olsen, Christian Frezza, Rafael Kramann, Julio Saez-Rodriguez et al (2021) Causal integration of multi-omics data with prior knowledge to generate mechanistic hypotheses.
 Mol Syst Biol 17: e9730